Who’s Won the Most Grammy Awards? A Late Composer, a Power Couple and More!

 With so many talented musicians and artists, you may be wondering who has the most Grammy awards in history?
-The record is held by the late conductor Georg Solti with 31 awards, but the top 13 — which includes Beyoncé, Quincy Jones and U2 — aren’t trailing too far behind!
+In 2022, Beyoncé and late conductor Georg Solti were tied at 31, but she broke the record for most Grammys at the February 2023 Grammy Awards when she earned her 32nd trophy.
+However, the top 13 — which includes Quincy Jones and U2 — aren’t trailing too far behind!

 Georg’s last Grammy win was in 1997.
 He not only holds the record for most awards “won in any genre,” but “he has the most wins in the Classical Field,” according to the award show’s official website.
 His first win came in 1962 and his categories included opera, choral and classical.
 That’s an amazing legacy, but there are other amazing performers who have their eye on dethroning Georg as the reigning Grammys champ.